Staff Report

 FWC: License-free freshwater fishing this weekend

+FLORIDA—The Florida Fish and Wildlife Conservation Commission (FWC) is hosting a license-free freshwater fishing weekend Saturday and Sunday Florida residents and visitors of all ages and skill levels are encouraged to try recreational fishing this weekend and FWC has helpful resources for new anglers to get started.
 Largemouth bass are Florida’s most popular freshwater fish and if you catch one 8 pounds or heavier, submit it to TrophyCatch.
 There is a special promotion this season where pink-tagged bass are swimming and worth extra prizes in five waterbodies across the state.
-Try your luck and you could even win sunglasses just for fishing in these five waters!
+Try your luck and you could even win sunglasses just for

 FWC: License-free freshwater fishing this weekend Read More »